tedsuo/soundline/Readme.md

 - *no security-* please enjoy XSSing each other if you can figure out how.
 - *no test coverage-* since this app is never actually going to be refactored, I only created tests when I wanted an easy way to work through a problem.
 Normally I would aim for much higher test coverage.
 - *no compression-* since this is a demo app, I left all of the client files uncompressed so you can have a look at them.
 In a real app, everything would be minified and stitched together.
-- *feature incomplete-* there are plenty of fun features I would love to add, but I wanted to respect the time requirement for the coding challenge.
+- *feature incomplete-* there are plenty of fun features I would love to add, but I wanted to respect the time requirement for the coding challenge (and have a vacation).
 So it only does the basics requested in the challenge documentation.
+Also it loads a max of 50 items per url, dodging the bullet with your 40,000+ Abelton Live group.
+- *IE can die-* I didn't even bother to check.

 Besides all that, it works rather well. :)